joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 * Linux with MSSQL 2017 for database --> Port 1433
 * Linux with ASPNET Core for micro service 1 (AuthService) --> Port 5001
 * Linux with ASPNET Core for micro service 2 (MachineDataService) --> Port 5005
-* Linux with ASPNET Core for web front end (Angular App) --> Port 5000, exposed externally as Port 8080
+* Linux with ASPNET Core for web front end (Web App) --> Port 5000, exposed externally as Port 8080

 The composer file runs all of them in production mode.
 The final solution runs on http://localhost:8080 on your host system or any other external IP.
 The 500X ports are for inter-container communication only.